Doctelligence/doctelligence.github.io/why.md

 description: Adoption of DIN Mainnet
 ---

 Understanding the significance of the DIN mainnet involves recognizing how its unique capabilities—such as on-device training, smaller AI models, decentralized control, and rewards—align with the evolving needs of various user groups.
+Below, we explore enhanced examples and rationales for embracing the DIN mainnet.

+As we navigate the transformative landscape of data ownership and decentralized collaboration, two critical questions often arise:

+## **When Would Participants Own or Control Data?**

+## **Why Would Participants Join DIN Despite Corporate Data Silos?**

+These questions help clarify the motivations and implications of adopting the DIN mainnet, paving the way for a deeper understanding of its potential.

+---

 ---